betandr/donk/README.md

 ## donk as a service
-You know what you wanna do (as a service) with that?
+You know what you wanna do with that (as a service)?

 # generate a donk